-- 1. Colorado: no requirement unless computed bond is \$100 or more; Connecticut: if administrator deems necessary for financial conditions; Florida: Indian tribes electing to become reimbursable employers must submit a surety bond.
+- Colorado: no requirement unless computed bond is \$100 or more; Connecticut: if administrator deems necessary for financial conditions; Florida: Indian tribes electing to become reimbursable employers must submit a surety bond.
 The amount of the bond is twice the average amount of benefits charged to the employer during each quarter of the preceding calendar year, or if there is an insufficient employment record, the bond is \$3,000 multiplied by 30% of the number of employees; Kentucky: 2.0% of total wages paid for employment for the four calendar quarters immediately preceding the effective date; Massachusetts: posting of security bond not currently in force.
-Maine, New Mexico: non-profits only; Maryland: 2.7% of taxable payroll if total taxable wages are less than 25 times the taxable wage base, and 5.4% of taxable payroll if total taxable wages equal or exceed 25 times the taxable wage base; Michigan: if employer pays gross wages of \$100,000 or more in a calendar year; Missouri, New York: Indian tribes only; North Carolina: non-profit organizations are required to maintain 1% of previous year's taxable payroll (certain non-profit organizations are allowed a letter of credit to the fund as security, provided that a minimum balance is maintained in account); Pennsylvania: per Section 501(c)(3), non-profit employers electing reimbursable coverage must submit an IRS exemption letter and the appropriate collateral with their application.
+Maine, New Mexico: non-profits only; Maryland: 2.7% of taxable payroll if total taxable wages are less than 25 times the taxable wage base, and 5.4% of taxable payroll if total taxable wages equal or exceed 25 times the taxable wage base; Michigan: if employer pays gross wages exceeding \$100,000 in a calendar year (or in the case of an Indian Tribe or Tribal Unit, if the employer pays gross wages equaling or exceeding \$100,000 in a calendar year).
+Missouri, New York: Indian tribes only; North Carolina: non-profit organizations are required to maintain 1% of previous year's taxable payroll (certain non-profit organizations are allowed a letter of credit to the fund as security, provided that a minimum balance is maintained in account); Pennsylvania: per Section 501(c)(3), non-profit employers electing reimbursable coverage must submit an IRS exemption letter and the appropriate collateral with their application.
 Political subdivisions and Commonwealth entities are not required to submit a collateral deposit.
-South Carolina: safeguard required for reimbursable employers is bonding of tax rate 20 multiplied by taxable wages in previous year (if the entity is valued at less than \$2 million).
-This is mandatory. - 2.
+South Carolina: safeguard required for reimbursable employers is bonding of tax rate 20 multiplied by taxable wages in previous year (if the entity is valued at less than \$2 million). this is mandatory. - 2.
 New Mexico: if wages were not paid in each of the preceding four calendar quarters, the amount of the surety bond will be based on estimated taxable wages. - 3.
-Wisconsin: Indian tribes and tribal units electing or continuing reimbrusement financing of benefits for calendar years beginning after December 31, 2010 no longer required to provide financial security ("file assurance of reimbursement") for their statutory obligations to reimburse the unemployment reserve fund for unemployement benefits paid on their accounts.
+Wisconsin: Indian tribes and tribal units electing or continuing reimbursement financing of benefits for calendar years beginning after December 31, 2010 no longer required to provide financial security ("file assurance of reimbursement") for their statutory obligations to reimburse the unemployment reserve fund for unemployment benefits paid on their accounts.